Peer Review Process

 - Accept with major revisions.
 This decision was taken when a text needs to be corrected thoroughly and correctly before it can be accepted.
 Authors must submit revised manuscripts along with point-by-point responses to reviewers' comments.
 The revised text is likely to be sent for the second round of peer review.
 Authors who did not correct the manuscript according to the recommendations of the reviewers satisfactorily, further revisions will be needed, or the paper rejected.

 - Publication.
 Manuscripts accepted for publication, the paper received then returned to the author for editing and final checking of the language and contents; change is only to improve the readability of articles without reducing the substance content.
-Authors must immediately return the text and then review it by the editorial board and then publish it.
+The authors must immediately return the text and then review it by the editorial board and then publish it.